 Food brings families and communities together.
 AT THE DINNER TABLE showcases the power of food in our lives, from stories about restaurants impacted by the pandemic to stories from the dinner table where loved ones connect.
 We highly recommend watching this program with your favorite meal ready to devour.

-THIS PROGRAM IS AVAILABLE CAAMFEST ON DEMAND.
+THIS PROGRAM IS AVAILABLE CAAMFEST ON DEMAND AND INCLUDES Q&A.

 Co-Presenters: Pinterest Asians, Angel Island Immigration Station Foundation, UCLA Asian Pacific Alumni Association, Jewish Film Institute, Hapa Mag (Mixed Asian Media), AYPAL: Building API Community Power, Jewish Community Center of San Francisco, Chinese Community Health Plan